GBratsos/simrally-championship/README.md

-# eRally Championship
-RallyDiaries eRally Championship NextJS Website
+# RallyDiaries erally Championship Project

+This is a [Next.js](https://nextjs.org/) project.

+Check the other branches for more code.